+Grade Grade Points Interpretation

+A 4 Excellent Achievement

-Grade Grade Points Interpretation А 4 Excellent achievement В 3 Above average achievement С 2 Average achievement D 1 Minimal passing achievement F 0 Failure Ι - (w/grade) Incomplete, the student has not completed all required course work (See explanation below) CE - Credit by Institutional Exam NCE - No credit awarded by Credit by Institutional Exam CR - Credit, denotes work deserving credit at the C level or higher for courses taken with CR/NC grading option.
-Also means credit for certain ESOL (English for Speakers of Other Languages) classes but no promotion to the next level RD - Record Delayed Used as a placeholder for grade not submitted on time or for classes that end after the current term NC - No Credit; denotes minimal achievement or failure under the CR/NC grading option CR+ - Credit and promotion to the next level for ESOL (English for Speakers of Other Languages) classes Р - Pass; designates satisfactory completion of a noncredit course NP - Not Passed; designates unsatisfactory level of progress in a noncredit course L - Audited class PBA - Portfolio Based Assessment W - Withdrawal after the erase period (after the first 3 weeks in a 16-week class; after 20% of the instructional period for special term classes) but before the withdrawal deadline for the class
+В 3 Above average achievement

+C 2 Average achievement

+D 1 Minimal passing achievement

+F 0 Failure

+I - (w/grade) Incomplete, the student has not completed all required course work (See explanation below)

+CE - Credit by Institutional Exam

+NCE - No credit awarded by Credit by Institutional Exam

+CR - Credit, denotes work deserving credit at the C level or higher for courses taken with CR/NC grading option.
+Also means credit for certain ESOL (English for Speakers of Other Languages) classes but no promotion to the next level.

+RD - Record Delayed used as a placeholder for grade not submitted on time or for classes that end after the current term.

+NC - No Credit; denotes minimal achievement or failure under the CR/NC grading option.

+P - Pass; designates satisfactory completion of a noncredit course.

+NP - Not Passed; designates unsatisfactory level of progress in a noncredit course.

+L - Audited class

+PBA - Portfolio Based Assessment

+W - Withdrawal after the erase period (after the first 3 weeks in a 16-week class; after 20% of the instructional period for special term classes) but before the withdrawal deadline for the class.

-Note: Some courses require a "C" grade for minimal passing.
+\Note: Some courses require a "C" grade for minimal passing.